Skoll World Forum 2016: A Young Leader Reflects

 As a tertiary CAMA member, I also mentor a number of girls from my community.
 I know from personal experience just how important this is.
 It was because someone was there for me all through my school years that I didn’t give up.
 Many of the girls in my community need someone to talk to, to share their problems with.
 I want to give back to them, to let them know that there is hope ahead, so they don’t give up.

-The most memorable part of the whole Forum for me was the Skoll Award Ceremony, which honored and celebrated the achievements of six social entrepreneurs who have achieved great things in their fields: health care, human rights, criminal justice and more.
+The most memorable part of the whole Forum for me was the Skoll Award Ceremony, which honoured and celebrated the achievements of six social entrepreneurs who have achieved great things in their fields: health care, human rights, criminal justice and more.
 I thought I was doing enough in my community, but hearing from the awardees inspired me to want to do more.
 I want to pursue a career in finance, but I know that I must not lose sight of my community, where the need is great.
 That is where I know I can really do something.

 I learned so much at the Skoll World Forum and met some amazing people.
 I want to share the knowledge and skills I have gained with my fellow CAMA members, and then reach out to the young people in my community.
 I want the girls to know that they too can be leaders, and make a real difference to the lives of others.